ewenexpuesto/Detection_and_tracking_of_interest_points_in_an_image_sequence/Report.md

 Why blurring is necessary ?
 Raw images contain noise, and taking second derivatives (like the Laplacian does) can amplify that noise.

 Why not use Jacobian (first derivative of speed) ?
 The Laplacian detects where the gradient peaks or changes sign (i.e., zero-crossings), which often correspond to actual edges.
-First derivatives tell you “there’s change here.”
-Second derivatives tell you “there’s a peak, valley, or blob here.”
+First derivatives tell you "there's change here."
+Second derivatives tell you "there's a peak, valley, or blob here."
 For feature detection (like in SIFT, which is about finding the "global leading" gradient, Jacobian here), you want interest points, not just edges.

 Why ?
 An edge is a boundary where the image intensity changes sharply, for instance the border of an object, but edges are full of many indistinctive points, and we want later to be able to follow remarquable points between images, for instance corners, which are the intersection of two edges

 - Edges are not unique enough because on an edge, there's no information in one direction.
-Imagine trying to identify a location in a desert where the only feature is a straight fence : it’s easy to say “I'm next to the fence,” but hard to say where along the fence.
+Imagine trying to identify a location in a desert where the only feature is a straight fence : it's easy to say "I'm next to the fence", but hard to say where along the fence.
 No landmark to help localize.
 - Edges are too sensitive to small noise.
 Edges are detected using first derivatives (gradients, Jacobian), which are sensitive to tiny intensity changes.
 Even a small variation in brightness, noise, or image compression can change where or whether an edge is detected.
 While the second derivative (Laplacian) is more stable and detects corners by definition.
-- Matching edges or corners could cause ambiguity : a point on one image’s edge could match many different points along the corresponding edge in another image.
+- Matching edges or corners could cause ambiguity : a point on one image's edge could match many different points along the corresponding edge in another image.
 - Laplacian-based methods are more sensitive to these structures.
 The Laplacian is isotropic (same in all directions), so it's more suitable for rotation-invariant detection.
 Is it because there are circles so the second derivative is juste a constant ?

 #### Difference of Gaussians